MAKSsMaK/flask_todo_app/README.md

 Simple_Auth_Todo_App requires [postgres](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-18-04) to be installed and configured.

-So we need to do some things before runтing the app.
+So we need to do some things before running the app.

 ```bash
 sudo -u postgres psql